Anti-Slavery Society (1823–1838): History

 Its work included supporting the first slave narrative to be published by a Black woman, Mary Prince, The History of Mary Prince, A West Indian Slave (1831), organised by Pringle.

 A wide range of views emerged among the members.
 Broadly, there were abolitionists who insisted on the full working out of the gradual process of abolition and amelioration (which had its successes), and the generally younger, more radical members, whose moral outlook regarded slavery as a mortal sin to be ended forthwith.
 Elizabeth Heyrick's 1824 pamphlet "Immediate, not Gradual, Abolition" gave the tone to the argument.

 The latter group, including Joseph Sturge and many others, publicly campaigned throughout Britain.
-The idea was to engender public pressure for a new parliamentary act to outlaw slavery, rather than continue the gradualism of Whitehall's negotiations, mainly with colonial governments.
+The idea was to engender public pressure for a new act of Parliament to outlaw slavery, rather than continue the gradualism of Whitehall's negotiations, mainly with colonial governments.
 In 1831 George Stephen and Joseph Sturge formed a ginger group within the Anti-Slavery Society, the Agency Committee, to campaign for this new act of Parliament.
-This campaign, and public pressure, led to the Slavery Abolition Act of 1833, though it contained compromises which they disliked.
+This campaign, and public pressure, led to the Slavery Abolition Act 1833, though it contained compromises which they disliked.

 Jamaican mixed-race campaigners such as Louis Celeste Lecesne and Richard Hill were also members of the Anti-Slavery Society.

-The indentured labour schemes were particularly opposed by Sturge and the Agency Committee; the full working out of the Act would take several years, with slavery eventually being abolished throughout the British West Indies on 1 August 1838.
+The indentured labour schemes were particularly opposed by Sturge and the Agency Committee; the full working out of the act would take several years, with slavery eventually being abolished throughout the British West Indies on 1 August 1838.
 In response to the new legislation, other members of the Anti-Slavery Society considered their work over.
 The original purpose, as reflected in the name of the society (abolition in the British dominions), had, they thought, been achieved.

 Renamed the London Anti-Slavery Society in 1838, the organisation ceased to exist in this year.